kumagai-group/pydefect/docs_rst/tutorial.rst

 1. Relaxation of the unit cell
 ===============================
-Point-defect calculations are generally performed at theoretically relaxed lattice constants under the given functional and projector augmented wave (PAW) potentials, as it avoids the artificial strain and stress that is responsible for the unwanted supercell size dependency.
+Point-defect calculations are generally performed at theoretically relaxed structure under the given functional and projector augmented wave (PAW) potentials, as it is free from artificial strain and stress that is responsible for the unwanted supercell size dependency.
 Therefore, one usually begins with optimizing lattice constants and fractional coordinates of atomic positions in the unitcell.